 what we offer

 The Aswatona scholarship program offers capacity building and an exchange space for podcasters of the WANA region.
 As a podcast scholar you have special access to an intense workshop program.
 Our main goal during our workshops is that our participants will be able to get to know each other, exchange ideas, and learn from each other.
 That’s why we focus on maximum interactivity, variety of methods, and plenty of room for sharing thoughts and ideas.
 Furthermore, we always work together with local NGOs and activists from the region.
-Local experts give inputs on topics such as gender and its intersections, audio editing, storytelling, podcast production, and data security.
+Local experts give inputs on topics such as gender and its intersections, audio editing, storytelling, podcast production, data security, and how to give podcast trainings.
 The workshops are only open to participants who have applied for the Aswatona scholarship program.
 However, we also offer online workshops on our social media channels.
 To stay up to date follow us on Facebook, Instagram, and Linkedin.

 Our participants are experienced podcasters and experts themselves.
 Hence a big part is the peer-to-peer exchange about the different experiences they have in the field of podcasting and how to take a look at the world through a gender lens.

 We met for this workshop in Tunis, visited local actors, and deepened our discussions about the intersections with the topic of gender with a focus on environment.

 This workshop was basically designed as a first getting to know each other.
 That’s why we had a lot of space for networking and exchange, but as well further developing of know-how on podcast production and the topic of environment.

 The main focus was to have a Bar Camp with peer-to-peer skill sharing and knowledge exchange.
 Additionally, we had sessions with experts from the WANA region talking about social media campaigns, dubbing, and feminist activism.